mint18/SP-Dictionary/README.md

 # Dictionary
-Student project app

-Desktop application implemented as part of the Studio Project course at AGH University that allows on collecting words, phrases and their translations with a quiz option.
+Desktop application implemented as part of the Studio Project course at AGH University that allows on collecting words, phrases and theirs translations with a quiz option.